 NBGH’s Workplace Well-Being and the Employee Experience survey found that two in five employees want help with burnout at work specifically, while roughly a quarter would like assistance so they can sleep better and become more resilient.

 “Mental and behavioral health are top priorities for employers in 2020,” says NBGH President and CEO Brian Marcotte.
 Given the tremendous need for services and challenges with access, Marcotte anticipates employers offering more benefits and initiatives to support employees at all stages of their mental health and wellbeing journeys, including extending programs globally to reach more employees .

 “We know that many employers will include anti-stigma campaigns and training for managers to help recognize mental health issues and assist employees accordingly,” he adds.
 “Employers will increasingly adopt other tactics, including bringing counselors on site, offering virtual and digital counseling, and reducing medication copays.”

-To that end, some employers also are adopting a broader approach to mental health, according to the 24th annual Best Practices in Health Care Employer Survey from Willis Towers Watson.
+To that end, some employers also are adopting a broader approach towards new dimension to mental health, according to the 24th annual Best Practices in Health Care Employer Survey from Willis Towers Watson.
 The survey, completed by 610 large U.S. employers, found that: